Fiat G.55 Centauro: Operational history

 The first Centauro to see operational use was the third prototype.
-On 21 March 1943, the aircraft was assigned to 20° Gruppo (squadron), 51° Stormo (wing) CT, based at Roma-Ciampino, for operational evaluation.
-In May, the G.55 followed the unit to Capoterra, near Cagliari having its baptism of fire on 5 June 1943, against Allied aircraft attacking Sardinia.
+On 21 March 1943, it was assigned to 20° Gruppo (squadron), 51° Stormo (wing) CT, based at Roma-Ciampino, for operational evaluation.
+In May, the unit transferred to Capoterra, near Cagliari having its baptism of fire on 5 June 1943 against Allied aircraft attacking Sardinia.
 The two first pre-production series flew, respectively, on 10 April and in May 1943.
 In early June they were assigned to 353a Squadriglia (flight) CT based in Foligno, Umbria, were, until August, were transferred nine more aircraft.
 Pilots were delighted when they began to receive the new fighter in summer 1943.

 In June, the first Serie I were assigned to Gruppo Complementare of 51° Stormo in Foligno, near Perugia, but in July the 11 G.55 of Gruppo Complementare were transferred to 353a Squadriglia, that already had in charge the "pre-series" machines, to operate from Roma-Ciampino Sud airfield.
 The 353a Squadriglia, commanded by Capitano Egeo Pittoni, flew many missions against the American bomber formations, but the flights were stopped when Rome was declared "Città aperta" (open city).
 On 27 August, the Squadriglie 351a and 352a left Sardinia and arrived in Foligno to be re-equipped with G.55.
 But at the date of the 8 September the G.55 had not been delivered yet.

 During the first week of September, 12 Centauros had been assigned to 372a Squadriglia of 153° Gruppo in Torino-Mirafiori.

 On 8 September 1943, the date of Armistice, the Regia Aeronautica had received 35 G.55s.
 Only one of them flew to southern Italy, accepting the invitation of Maresciallo d'Italia Pietro Badoglio to surrender to Allied forces.